Onlineberatung/documentation/docs/backend/admin/userservice/userservice/AdminUserControllerApi.md

 <a name="getConsultants"></a>
 # **getConsultants**
-> ConsultantSearchResultDTO getConsultants(page, perPage, filter)
+> ConsultantSearchResultDTO getConsultants(page, perPage, filter, sort)

 Returns the list of consultants by filter query parameter.
 [Authorization: Role: consultant-admin]